tomcl/visual2.github.io/list.md

 These instructions alter register values and/or status flags based on the values in registers.
 They all use an `op2` operand which can be a registers, like `op1` and `dest`, or various other options.
 See [Flexible Operand 2](flexop2.html) for details.

-All DP instructions except Compare have an optional `S` suffix that controls if flags are changed or preserved.
-Flags are written from the value computed (and written to dest except in compare instructions):
+All DP instructions except Compare have an optional `S` suffix that controls if flags are changed (S) or preserved (no S).
+Flags are written from the value computed.
+The value computed is written to dest except in compare instructions.

 | Flag | Value written (if changed) |
 |:------:|------|